thorlindberg/thesis/dissertation/8 results.md

 {"break":true}

-`Declarations` act as blueprints for instantiating a type, and must be named with an `extended type` or `type extension`.
-This blueprint enumerates `value names`, which are either required or `optional values`, with values conforming to the JSON specification.
+`Declarations` act as reference points for instantiating a type, and must be named with an `extended type` or `type extension`.
+This declaration contains `value names`, which are either required or `optional values`, with values conforming to the JSON specification.
 There are two reserved property names in a declaration: "type" for `shared types` and "case" for `case names`.

-- `Value names` are the names of enumerated properties of a type utilised during instantiation, and specify a JSON type that their values must conform to in an instance.
+- `Value names` are the names of typed properties of a type utilised during instantiation, and specify a JSON type that their values must conform to in an instance.

 - `Optional values` are the properties of a type not required during instantiation, and as such they are optional.
 They specify a JSON type name, which they must conform to if included in an instance.
 Their names are similar to required values, but utilise the question mark syntax (?) appended to their name.

 - `Shared types` are properties with the name "type" declared at the root of an extended type.
-Their values must conform to type names in the JSON specification, and all enumerated properties inherit this type.
+Their values must conform to type names in the JSON specification, and all properties inherit this type.

-- `Local types` are properties with the name "type" declared with enumerated properties or the values of enumerated properties.
+- `Local types` are properties with the name "type" declared with typed properties or the values of properties.
 These types override shared types or type extensions, or can be the sole source of typing for extended types with no shared type.

-- `Case names` are the names of enumerated properties of a type, declared as the arrayrised value of a "case" property at the root of a type.
+- `Case names` are the names of properties with a shared type, declared as the arrayrised value of a "case" property at the root of a type.
 This is useful when a type is an extension or an extended type with a shared type and all values share the same JSON type.
 As such their values must conform to type names in the JSON specification.

 <br>